 “The only thing I don't like about this game is the dark city you start in; something about the atmosphere feels somewhat flat and strange in a bad way.
 However, I got used to it after half an hour or so of play.”

-The game suffers from significant optimization issues, with many players reporting sluggish performance even on capable hardware, such as a GTX 1080, and frame rates dropping to as low as 15-30 FPS.
+The game suffers from significant optimization issues, with many players reporting sluggish performance, particularly on mid-range hardware like the GTX 1080, where frame rates drop to between 15-30fps.
 Additionally, the controls feel unresponsive, and the overall graphics quality is considered weak, contributing to a frustrating gameplay experience.
-Overall, the lack of optimization detracts from the enjoyment of the game, leaving players disappointed.
+Overall, the lack of optimization detracts heavily from the enjoyment of the game.

 “Played this in between the Division series, which runs at a steady 50fps, versus this which runs between 15-30fps, so not the most well-optimized game.”

-“I really wanted to enjoy this game as I'm a fan of cyberpunk, but the controls, performance, and vagueness left me feeling very disappointed.”
+“I really wanted to enjoy this game as I'm a fan of cyberpunk, but the controls and performance left me feeling very disappointed.”

 “It's not optimized at all (sluggish at 1920x1080 on a GTX 1080), most of the game is too dark to see where you're going (they say it's part of the effect, but it was just annoying for me), and the puzzles make almost no sense.”